awsdocs/aws-java-developer-guide-v2/doc_source/examples-cloudwatch-send-events.rst

 =========

-To create or update a rule, call the |cweclient|'s :methodname:`putRule` method with a :aws-java-class:`PutRuleRequest <services/cloudwatchevents/model/PutRuleRequest>` with the name of the rule and optional parameters such as the :cwe-ug:`event pattern
+To create or update a rule, call the |cweclient|'s :methodname:`putRule` method with a :aws-java-class-prev:`PutRuleRequest <services/cloudwatchevents/model/PutRuleRequest>` with the name of the rule and optional parameters such as the :cwe-ug:`event pattern
 <CloudWatchEventsandEventPatterns>`, IAM role to associate with the rule, and a :cwe-ug:`scheduling
 expression <ScheduledEvents>` that describes how often the rule is run.